 The Veterinary Council of Ireland has decided that continuing veterinary education is mandatory for renewing a licence to practice since 1 January, 2012 and annually, thereafter.
-The chief veterinary officer and temporary veterinary inspectors renewing their licence to practice will need to have achieved the required number of credits in the preceding continuing veterinary education credit year 1 August to 31 July.
+The county veterinary officer and temporary veterinary inspectors renewing their licence to practice will need to have achieved the required number of credits in the preceding continuing veterinary education credit year 1 August to 31 July.
 This is achieved through the attendance at relevant courses and eLearning modules developed by the Veterinary Council of Ireland.
-The chief veterinary officer and veterinary inspectors regularly attend training events organised by the FSAI.
-Training needs for veterinary inspectors are identified through a performance management and development system.
-Updates to SOPs and new legislation are discussed at staff meetings.
-In addition, members of staff have also attended better training for safer food events organised by the EU Commission, most recently on additives in 2015.
-Also one member of staff completed the FSAI online additives training programme.
+The county veterinary officer regularly attends training events organised by the FSAI.
+Any changes to documented ante-mortem or post-mortem procedures are communicated to temporary veterinary inspectors to ensure they carry out official controls in the manner prescribed by food law.
+Temporary veterinary inspectors do not attend training courses.